RESOURCES FOR CONTRACTORS

 When a contractor updates a price sheet, not every copy gets updated.
 Some reps continue quoting from the old file.
 Quotes go out with stale rates.
 The contractor wins the job at the wrong price.

 Example: An electrical contractor increases labour rates by 12% after a wage review.
 Three estimators miss the update.
 Six quotes go out at the old rate before the mistake is caught.
+The same risk applies when rising material costs are not reflected in the pricing baseline.

 No floor protection allows below-margin quotes